-Qualified undergraduates of Newcomb-Tulane College may apply for admission to Tulane Law School during the junior year.
+Tulane University Law School offers a joint degree program for eligible Tulane students at Newcomb-Tulane College (NTC) and the School of Continuing Studies (SCS), commonly referred to as the "3-3 Program."
+Qualified undergraduates of NTC or SCS may apply for admission to Tulane Law School during the junior year (or credit-count equivalent).
 If admitted, students enroll as full-time law students during what would otherwise be the senior year.
 At the successful conclusion of that year, the BA or BS is awarded.
 After two more years of full-time law study, the JD is awarded.
-This program enables students to receive the BA/BS and the JD in six years.
+This program enables students to receive the BA/BS and the JD in as few as six years.

 Tulane University, New Orleans, LA 70118 504-865-5000 firstname.lastname@example.org